 7 Artificial Neural Networks

-Artificial neural networks are biologically inspired, the idea is that inputs are processed by weights, the neurons, the signals then accumulate at hidden nodes (axioms), and only if the sum of activations of several neurons exceed a certain threshold, the signal will be passed on.
+Artificial neural networks are biologically inspired: inputs are processed by weights at the neurons, the signals then accumulate at hidden nodes (analogous to axons), and only if the summed activation exceeds a certain threshold is the signal passed on.

 library(cito)